microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-request-differences.md

 ---
-title: "Review request differences between Azure AD Graph and Microsoft Graph | Microsoft Graph"
+title: "Request differences between Azure AD Graph and Microsoft Graph | Microsoft Graph"
 description: "Describes how Microsoft Graph requests differ from Azure AD requests, which helps migrate apps to the newer service.."
 author: "lleonard-msft"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 ---

-# Review request differences between Azure AD Graph and Microsoft Graph
+# Request differences between Azure AD Graph and Microsoft Graph

 The Microsoft Graph API and the Azure AD Graph API are both REST APIs and they each support ODATA conventions for query parameters; however, the syntax varies between each API.